Some posts contain compensated links. Please read this disclaimer for more info.

-Visit the Blue Grotto at Herceg Novi
+Visit The Blue Grotto At Herceg Novi

-You head off on a short boat trip through the caves and past small islands and inlets, before coming to an open area which you can swim in.
-There may be crowds during summer months, so make sure you get there early.
+You head off on a short boat trip through the caves and past small islands and inlets before coming to an open area in which you can swim.
+There may be crowds during the summer months, so make sure you get there early.

-Get Spiritual at Ostrog Monastery
+Get Spiritual At Ostrog Monastery

-Wildlife Spotting at Skadar Lake National Park
+Wildlife Spotting At Lake Skadar National Park

-Lake Skadar is the largest freshwater lake in the Balkans and is an important bird ecosystem in the region.
+Lake Skadar is the largest freshwater lake In the Balkans and is a critical bird ecosystem in the region.
 So important in fact that the lake was inscribed on the Worlds List of Wetlands of International Importance by the RAMSAR convention.

-Admire the art of Moraca Monastery
+Admire The Art Of Moraca Monastery

 The beautiful Moraca Monastery sits on the bank of the Moraca River in central Montenegro.
 Built in the 13th century, this Monastery is surrounded by a medieval wall, and the complex has two churches, Synod and St Nikola.

 Visit Debeli Namet

-Take in the Views From Perast
+Take In The Views From Perast

-Besides the town’s sheer beauty, it has a fascinating history and culture with the Our Lady of The Rock Church the but head to St Nikola Church and climb the hill, where you can check out the truly stunning view right over the town and beyond.
+Besides the town’s sheer beauty, it has a fascinating history and culture with the Our Lady of The Rock Church the but head to St. Nikola Church and climb the hill, where you can check out the truly stunning view right over the town and beyond.